pepi-tsankov/slinx/README.md

 ### For Windows development

 #### Add compiler directories:

-  /slinx/inc

-  /slinx/inc/sdl2
+  /slinx/inc; /slinx/inc/sdl2

 Linker directory:

-  /slinx/inc/sdl2/lib
+/slinx/libs

 #### You need the 32bit libraries:

-libfreetype-6.dll

-SDL2_ttf.dll

-zlib.dll

-SDL2.dll
+libfreetype-6.dll, SDL2_ttf.dll, zlib.dll, SDL2.dll, glew32.dll

-These are 32bit libraries.
-They are to be added in System32 for 32bit computers and SysWow64 for 64bit ones.
+The game uses the 32bit libraries, but nevertheless they should be put in System32 on 32bit machines and SysWow64 in 64bit ones.

+###Dependencies:

+glew32.lib, opengl32.lib, sdl2.lib, SDL2.lib, SDL2main.lib